MicrosoftDocs/msteams-docs/msteams-platform/toolkit/upgrade-teams-to-work-with-outlook-and office.md

     ![Apps in Office](../assets/images/upgrade-teams/office-preview.png)

-## Create a custom tab app with Teams Toolkit and run it in Outlook and Office.com
+## Create a sample application with Teams Toolkit and Run it in Outlook and Office.com

 The following steps to create a new tab app using Teams Toolkit and run it in Outlook and Office.com: